Supreme Court Justice Ruth Bader Ginsburg dies at 87

 She was perhaps personally closest on the court to Scalia, her ideological opposite.
 Ginsburg once explained that she took Scalia’s sometimes biting dissents as a challenge to be met.
 “How am I going to answer this in a way that’s a real putdown?” she said.

-When Scalia died in 2016, also an election year, McConnell refused to act on Obama’s nomination of Judge Merrick Garland to fill the opening.
+When Scalia died in 2016, also an election year, Senate Majority Leader Mitch McConnell refused to act on Obama’s nomination of Judge Merrick Garland to fill the opening.
 The seat remained vacant until after Trump’s surprising presidential victory.
 McConnell has said he would move to confirm a Trump nominee if there were a vacancy this year.

 Reached by phone late Friday, Sen. Lindsey Graham, R-S.C., the chairman of the Judiciary Committee, declined to disclose any plans.
 He called Ginsburg a “trailblazer” and said, “While I had many differences with her on legal philosophy, I appreciate her service to our nation.”